 - The certificate is missing or expired

-- Your browser is not updated
+- Your browser isn’t updated

 - Your antivirus settings or date and time settings are off

-- There is a server issue
+- There’s a server issue

 What a “Your Connection is Not Private” Looks Like on Each Browser

 When you receive this error message, it will take you to a new page.
 Some browsers use simple messages, while others use codes and warning signs.
 Let’s look at some examples of how this message appears on common browsers.

 When you receive this error message in Google Chrome, it will take you to a page titled privacy error.
 From there, it will show a large red exclamation point and a “Your connection is not private” message.
 It will caution you that attackers might be trying to steal your passwords, messages, or credit cards.
 The message will give you an option to go back to the previous page, go to advanced settings or attempt to continue to the site.